NoQuarterTeam/boilerplate-graphql/README.md

 # Boilerplate

-## We're hiring!
+## We need your help!

-We are looking at hiring a Senior Developer, someone who would be comfortable with this stack.
-If this sounds like you, please get in contact via our [website](https://www.noquarter.co)!
+We are looking for someone who would be comfortable working with this stack to help us with some client projects.
+We are a remote first team and are flexible with hours.
+If this sounds like something for you, please get in contact via our [website](https://www.noquarter.co)!

 ## Typescript + React + React Native + GraphQL + Prisma